Ostracod: Body parts

 The body consists of a head and thorax, separated by a slight constriction.
 Unlike many other crustaceans, the body is not clearly divided into segments.
-The abdomen is regressed or absent, whereas the adult gonads are relatively large.
+Most species have completely or partly lost their trunk segmentation, and there are no boundaries between the thorax and abdomen, and it has therefore been impossible to tell if the first pair of limbs after the maxillae belongs to the head or the thorax.
+With a few exceptions, like platycopids which have an 11-segmented trunk, the abdomen in ostracods has no visible segments.

 The head is the largest part of the body, and bears four pairs of appendages.
 Two pairs of well-developed antennae are used to swim through the water.
 In addition, there are a pair of mandibles and a pair of maxillae.
 The thorax has three primary pairs of appendages.
 The first of these has different functions in different groups.
 It can be used for feeding (Cypridoidea) or for walking (Cytheroidea), and in some species it has evolved into a male clasping organ.
 The second pair is mainly used for locomotion, and the third is used for walking or cleaning, but can also be reduced or absent.
-In the Myodocopina it is a multisegmented cleaning organ that resembles a worm.
+Both the second and third pair are absent in suborder Cladocopina.
+In the Myodocopina the third pair is a multisegmented cleaning organ that resembles a worm.
 Their external genitals seem to originate from the fusion of three to five appendages.
 The two "rami", or projections, from the tip of the tail point downward and slightly forward from the rear of the shell.

-Podocopa, the largest subclass, have no gills, heart or circulatory system, and blood simply circulates between the valves of the shell.
-The other subclass of ostracods, the Myodocopa, do have a heart, and the family Cylindroleberididae also have 6-8 lamellar gills.
+All ostracods have a pair of "ventilatory appendages" that beat rhythmically, which create a water current between the body and the inner surface of the carapace.
+Podocopa, the largest subclass, have no gills, heart or circulatory system, so the gas exchange take place all over the surface.
+The other subclass of ostracods, the Myodocopa, do have a heart, and the family Cylindroleberididae also have 6–8 lamellar gills.
+Certain other larger members of Myodocopa, even if they don't have gills, have a circulatory system where hemolymph sinuses absorbs oxygen through special areas on the inner wall of the carapace.
+In addition, the respiratory protein hemocyanin has been found in the two orders Myodocopida and Platycopida.
 Nitrogenous waste is excreted through glands on the maxillae, antennae, or both.

 The primary sense of ostracods is likely touch, as they have several sensitive hairs on their bodies and appendages.
 Compound eyes are only found in Myodocopina within the Myodocopa.
-All podocopid ostracods have just a naupliar eye, consisting of two lateral ocelli and a single ventral ocellus, but the ventral one is absent in some species.
+The order Halocyprida in the same subclass is eyeless.
+Podocopid ostracods have just a naupliar eye consisting of two lateral ocelli and a single ventral ocellus, but the ventral one is absent in some species.
+Platycopida was assumed to be completely eyeless, but two species, Keijcyoidea infralittoralis and Cytherella sordida, have been found to both possess a nauplius eye too.